tshepang/blog-movies/content/movies/Shaolin (2011).rst

-An embarrassingly bad, recycled shit, which would have one fooled early on (decent camerawork and atmosphere).
+Embarrassingly bad, recycled shit, which would have one fooled early on, due to decent camerawork and atmosphere.
 Sadly, soon enough we see some bad acting and dramatisations.
 Not even the martial arts rescue it.
 The brutality is laughable.